Home » Money Management » How to Protect Your Aging Parents from Spammers

 Report suspicious messages or calls to the appropriate authorities

-Image Credit: Rostilsavsedlacek.
+Image Credit: Rostislavsedlacek.

 If your parents receive suspicious calls or messages, encourage them to report it to the authorities.
 Reporting scams helps protect others from falling victim to the same schemes.